+The snapper grouper complex is managed under the various amendments of the SAFMC FMP.
 The fishery is a regional fishery, and the Council has authority within the federal 200-mile limit of the Atlantic Ocean off the coasts of North Carolina, South Carolina, Georgia, and east Florida to Key West with the exception of black sea bass north of Cape Hatteras, North Carolina.
 In state waters, North Carolina defers to the Council and the same regulations are followed.
 Thresholds and targets for the species are determined by the SAFMC and are species dependent.